2020 Open Championship cancelled due to coronavirus

 The one silver lining for Royal St George’s is that it will host the tournament next year instead.
 The 2021 event, which would have been the 150th, was to be held at St Andrews.
 It will now return to the ‘home of golf’ in 2022.

-The Open is the only one of this year’s majors to be cancelled.
-This month’s Masters and PGA Championship have been postponed, while the U.S. Open at Winged Foot, New York in June remains on the calendar, for now at least.
+The Open is the only one of this year’s four majors to be cancelled because of the global health emergency.

+This month’s Masters and PGA Championship have been postponed until Nov.
+9-15 and Aug.
+3-9 respectively.

+The U.S. Open at Winged Foot, New York was postponed on Monday, with a September date slated, the same month as the Ryder Cup.

 Shane Lowry of Ireland would have been hoping to retain the trophy at Royal St George’s.